-The Internal Audit Function at NLP is handled by Nordea's Group Internal Audit (GIA).
-The internal rules for the Internal Audit function consist of the Group Board Directive for Group Internal Audit, the methodology manual "the Nordea Way" and supporting complementing guidance.
+The Internal Audit Function at NLP is handled by Nordea's Group Internal Audit.
+The internal rules for the Internal Audit function consist of the Group Board Directive for Group Internal Audit, the methodology manual "One GIA" and supporting complementing guidance.

-In accordance with the Charter for Group Internal Audit, the purpose of GIA is to support management in protecting the assets, reputation and sustainability of the organisation.
+In accordance with the Charter for Group Internal Audit, the purpose of GIA is to help the Board, the CEO and the Group Leadership Team (GLT) to strengthen Nordea's ability to create, protect and sustain value.
 Group Internal Audit does this by:

-- Assessing whether all significant risks are identified and appropriately reported by management and the risk functions to the Board, its committees and Executive Management - Assessing whether all significant risks are adequately controlled - Challenging Executive Management to improve the effectiveness of governance, risk management and internal controls if necessary.
+- Providing the Board and management with independent, risk-based and objective assurance, advice, insight and foresight - Assessing whether all significant risks are identified and appropriately reported by management to the Board, its committees and Executive Management - Assessing whether all significant risks are adequately controlled - Challenging Executive Management to improve the effectiveness of governance, risk management and controls.

-The Group Board Directive for Group Internal Audit is adopted by the Board and includes information regarding the purpose, scope, organization, authority, independence, professional competence, confidentiality, responsibilities, reporting and follow-up activities of Group Internal Audit and Quality Assurance.
+The Group Board Directive for Group Internal Audit is adopted by the Board of the NLP entities and includes information regarding the purpose, scope, organization, authority, independence, professional competence, confidentiality, responsibilities, reporting and follow-up and quality assurance activities of Group Internal Audit.
 As outlined in the directive, the staff of GIA do not participate in the work of other functions, in the operating activities or in the work on preparing and selecting risk models or other risk management tools.
-The Charter for Group Internal Audit recognises the International Standards for the Professional Practice of Internal Auditing, and the Code of Ethics, published by the Institute of Internal Auditors.
+The Charter for Group Internal Audit recognises the Global Internal Audit Standards published by the Institute of Internal Auditors and the ethical requirements included in the standards.